The Electoral Roll

 - Determine which electoral groups will receive which ballot papers

 Prepare and present the complete electoral roll for inspection – pay attention to the mandatory deadlines that have to be kept.*

 *The time in which the electoral roll can be reviewed are stated in electoral regulations.
 This depends entirely on your company's bylaws or election guidelines.
-You can expect it to roughly be two to three weeks before an election is due to begin.Request a quote >
+You can expect it to roughly be two to three weeks before an election is due to begin.Start now >

 Keep tabs on the election with the electoral roll

 The electoral roll not only gathers important voter data, it can also have another important function.
 It can work as a method of voter verification.